VueGWT/vue-gwt/docs-source/book/introduction/handling-user-input.md

 ```

 Changing the value of the input will automatically update the content of our message property.
-Changing the value of our Java property will change the value of input.
+Changing the value of our Java property will change the value of input:

 {% raw %}
 <div class="example-container" data-name="messageComponent">